Patrick Hannon: Life

-At all times a devout catholic and a champion of the poor his generosity was legendary while his sheer intellectual ability, applied with an unyielding will, won him worldwide influence and prestige.
+Hannon was a devout Catholic throughout his life.
 He funded part of the rebuilding of St. Dunstan’s Roman Catholic Church in Kings Heath and was the treasurer of the Apostleship of the Sea, an agency of the Catholic Church in support of seafarers.
-He was the administrative initiator of the Imperial Pioneers, later the British Commonwealth Union, and his talents even passed into Birmingham sports as the president of Aston VillaAston Villa F.C.
-The club won the FA Cup during his tenure in 1957.
-He had an even more successful business career, being chairman, of amongst other companies, B.S.A and Jaguar."
+He was the administrative initiator of the Imperial Pioneers, later the British Commonwealth Union.
+He had a successful business career, being chairman, of amongst other companies, B.S.A. and Jaguar.

 The New York Times recalled his unique ambitions: “For half a century he was an aggressive salesman for the Empire and the Commonwealth”.
 He led many campaigns to aid British world trade as president of the National Union of Manufacturers from 1935 – 1953.
 Sir Patrick was knighted in 1946 and, having survived a Labour landslide in 1945, retired from the House, undefeated, in 1950.

 He died in London on 10 January 1963.

-The obituary in the Catholic Herald paid tribute to his youthful thirst for education.
-“Sir Patrick learned early the need to acquire knowledge, as a means to economic release from subjection to poverty.
-He delighted in learning.
-Regularly in boyhood, he tramped five miles over the Curlew Mountains to Deer Park School to receive instruction in physics.
-He read in every subject.
-His poems and essays were printed in numerous papers in Ireland.”
-Sir Patrick’s business acumen was duly noted in the tribute but it also touched on his kind spirit.
-“His astonishing success in politics was equaled in big business.
-Sheer intellectual prowess applied with unbroken will won him worldwide influence and prestige.
-He was the most generous of men, an imperturbable companion, always warm-hearted and witty.”